All Episodes

 So we're really the only ones right now that are really talking about this in depth.

-He's a former FBI special agent and uh Michael, I got your title right here now.
+And Michael, I got your title right here now.

-Let's see, where is it here?
+Where is it here?

-You are you up here, yeah, you're on here.
+You are, you up here.

 A liberation activist.

-And um let's start with Heidi.
+And let's start with Heidi.

-Let's say you didn't break it, you didn't nobody got killed because of a bad decision, that you didn't lose any crypto, but let's just say that you broke protocol and you did something and things went wrong.
+But let's just say that you broke protocol and you did something and things went wrong.

 Would or would you not be punished for that?

-Or at the least brought in and they would have done some type of investigation to figure out why you broke protocol.
+Or at the least brought in and they would have done some type of investigation to figure out why you broke protocol?

-I mean, not this segue, but very briefly, you'll see military soldiers, officers held to a standard that our politicians break on an hourly basis.
+And so, of course, I mean, even the slightest infractions, and you see it all the time, I mean, not this segue, but very briefly, you'll see military soldiers, officers held to a standard that our politicians break on an hourly basis.

 That's true.